 Mujāhid carries the viewpoints of the Mujahidin-i Khalq, as well as commentary and perspective on the heady and crisis-ridden first two years of the Islamic Republic, particularly on the confrontation between Bani Sadr and his clerical rivals.

 128 issues, some of which were clandestine, were published before the Mujahidin’s leadership fled abroad in the summer 1981.

-Parkhāsh - Coming soon
+Parkhāsh - NEW